Gut Health

 • Panic and anxiety

-Even medication can’t completely stop asthma attacks – that’s why everyone with asthma carries a rescue inhaler.
+Even medication can’t completely stop asthma attacks; that’s why everyone with asthma carries a rescue inhaler.
 But scientists are beginning to realize that there may be a way to reduce the frequency and severity of asthma attacks… and possibly even prevent them from ever happening.

-It turns out that your microbiome – the trillions of good and bad bacteria in your body – has an enormous positive impact on asthma (check out the research here).
 BUT... when your microbiome is out of balance (a state known as dysbiosis), asthma can be much harder to manage.

 Read on to learn more...